Your metabolic type

 - An expansive and open personality

 Type A burns fats and proteins more efficiently than carbs and your need for salty foods is an indicator that your body is calling for more protein.
 Unfortunately, your anxiety could be caused by you eating the salty and fatty foods.
+You often feel wired and on edge.
 You should balance your meals like this:

 - Protein 50%